30 November 2018

 A volatile, on-off relationship resulting in numerous divorce filings

 Judy Garland was released from MGM in 1950, amid a series of personal struggles and erratic behaviour that had prevented her from fulfilling the terms of her contract.
-She signed a new film contract with Warner Bros. to star in the musical remake of A Star is Born (William A. Wellman, 1937), which had starred Janet Gaynor.
+She signed a new film contract with Warner Bros. to star in the musical remake of A Star is Born (William A. Wellman, 1937), which starred Janet Gaynor.
 After filming was complete Judy was yet again lauded as a great film star.
-She won a Golden Globe for her brilliant and outstanding performance as nightclub singer Esther Blodgett who turns into film star Vicki Lester.
+She won a Golden Globe for her brilliant and outstanding performance as nightclub singer Esther Blodgett who turned into film star Vicki Lester.
 But she lost out on the Best Actress Oscar to Grace Kelly for her portrayal of the wife of an alcoholic star in The Country Girl (George Seaton, 1954).

-Continuing her work on stage, Judy gave birth to son Joey Luft in 1955.
+Continuing her work on stage, Judy gave birth to a son Joey Luft in 1955.
 She soon began to lose her millions of dollars as a result of her husband's strong gambling addiction.
 With hundreds of debts to pay, Judy and Sid began a volatile, on-off relationship resulting in numerous divorce filings.
 In 1961, at the age of 39, Judy returned to her ailing film career, this time to star in Judgment at Nuremberg (Stanley Kramer, 1961).
 She received an Oscar nomination for Best Supporting Actress, but this time she lost out to Rita Moreno for her role in West Side Story (Robert Wise, 1961).

 Her battles with alcoholism and drugs led to Judy's making headlines in newspapers, but she soldiered on.
 She made record-breaking concert appearances, released eight studio albums, and hosted her own Emmy-nominated television series, The Judy Garland Show (1963–1964).
 In 1965, Judy and Sid finally divorced after almost 13 years of marriage.
 By this time, Judy, now 41, had made her final film performance alongside Dirk Bogarde in I Could Go on Singing (Ronald Neame, 1963).